Stephenremmi/PowerQuoteApp/README.md

 To build the application run **ng build --prod --base-href "https://GithubUserName.github.io/GithubRepoName/"** for the purpose of hosting the application on a remote server.

-Finally run **npx angular-cli-ghpages --dir=dist/Project-name** to push the local repository to newly set up branch[ghpages branch].
+Finally run **npx angular-cli-ghpages --dir=dist/Project-name** to upload the repository to newly set up branch[ghpages branch].A prompt will be returned and you'll have to enter your Github username and password to complete the process.